th-herve/vimwiki/docs/c++_access_specifiers.md

 ## Encapsulation

-`Encapsulation` in OOP programming means hidding details about an object's implementation.
+`Encapsulation` in OOP programming means hiding details about an object's implementation.

 In C++ this translate by declaring a class members/attributes as `private`.
 So they cannot be accessed from outside the class.